HelloStudentWorld/project5-desktop-forum/plans.md

 - Database connection is working with JAWSDB ✅
 - Authentication system is working ✅
 - API endpoints for users, posts, and comments are working ✅
+- Frontend components are implemented ✅
+- Redux state management is set up ✅
+- API integration is complete ✅

 ## Next Steps
-1. Create React frontend application
+1. Start both backend and frontend servers
-2. Set up Redux store and React Router
-3. Implement frontend components
-4. Connect frontend with backend API
+2. Test all features end-to-end
-5. Deploy the complete application to Heroku
+3. Deploy the application to Heroku
+4. Verify the deployment

 ## Testing Results
 1. User Registration: ✅